sparkdotfi/spark-vaults/README.md

 This repository also contains a version of the vault for L2 deployments.
 It interacts with the Spark [PSM3 contract](https://github.com/marsfoundation/spark-psm/blob/master/src/PSM3.sol).
 The sUSDS and PSM getters that exist on the mainnet version are omitted here on purpose.
 The conversion rate can be fetched from the rate provider.
-Psm referral codes are passed as 0.
-It is assumed that only deposit referral codes will be tracked when using the vault.

 ## General Notes